pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_0_pre-work.md

 In this chapter the Platform connections are to be created for the source and target Postgres databases.

-Follow the CP4D main menu - Data - Platform connections menu
+Follow the CP4D main menu - Data - Platform connections menu.

 ![alt text](/Data%20Lineage/images/pl_conn-0.png)